ylabonte/ioBroker.procon-ip/README.md

 ## ProCon.IP pool control adapter for ioBroker
-ioBroker adapter for basic support of the ProCon.IP pool control unit.
-It is intended for integration with your favorit voice assistant(s) (eg. via the [`cloud`](https://github.com/ioBroker/ioBroker.cloud) or [`IoT`](https://github.com/ioBroker/ioBroker.iot) adapter for Alexa or [`yahka`](https://github.com/jensweigele/ioBroker.yahka) for Apple HomeKit with Siri) and/or further smart home integration and automation (eg. via individual scripts using ioBroker's javascript adapter).
+ioBroker adapter for basic support of the ProCon.IP swimming pool control unit.
+It is intended for integration with your ioBroker home automation, eg. to build logic that involves other devices or simply to be paired with your favorit voice assistant(s):
+* You can use the [_cloud_](https://github.com/ioBroker/ioBroker.cloud) or [_IoT_](https://github.com/ioBroker/ioBroker.iot) adapter for Alexa (and also Google Home, I think) and
+* [_yahka_](https://github.com/jensweigele/ioBroker.yahka) as bridge to the Apple HomeKit to be reached by Siri or
+* use the [_javascript_](https://github.com/ioBroker/ioBroker.javascript) to build your own custom logic.

 ### What is the ProCon.IP pool control?